jkrems/jkrems.github.io/groupon-good-bye.md

 **Every other member of the core I-Tier team and on the various front-end product teams at Groupon** for having patience whenever I broke everything and for allowing me to gain your trust over the years<br/>
+**David Stazer and the GAPI team** for giving Groupon's front-end platform a stable foundation and making sure it stays stable, no matter what<br/>
 **Varun Sood and Eric Farraro** for always striving the strike the perfect balance between shipping features quickly and great craft.<br/>
 **AJ** for standing tall as example of self-reflection and humility<br/>
+**Shane McHugh, Maciej Makowski, Gaurav Garg, Michael Carreno, and all the others cloud people** for taking a potentially painful migration and helping to turn it into something otheres can be excited about<br/>
 **The principals group**
 for countless insights, advice, and opportunities to sharpen my judgement<br/>
 **Groupon engineers**